minad/consult/README.md

 ## Package configuration

 It is recommended to manage package configurations with `use-package`.
-The consult library only provides commands and does not add any keybindings.
+The Consult package only provides commands and does not add any keybindings.
 In order to use the enhanced commands, you must configure the keybindings yourself.

 ~~~ elisp